-The Vehicle Safety Technology Pilot (VST) program is a part of Mayor de Blasio’s Vision Zero Action Plan, launched with the support of Councilmembers Ydanis Rodriguez and James Vacca.
+The Vehicle Safety Technology Pilot (VST) was initiated as part of Mayor de Blasio’s Vision Zero Action Plan, launched with the support of Councilmembers Ydanis Rodriguez and James Vacca.

-The pilot enables TLC to test technology innovations for vehicles and their ability to improve passenger and driver safety.
+The pilot enabled TLC to test technology innovations for vehicles and their ability to improve passenger and driver safety.
 Examples include electronic data recorders (or “black boxes”) and collision aversion systems.

-For more information on the pilot, visit TLC’s Vehicle Safety Technology page.
-For more information about the TLC’s Vision Zero initiatives, please visit TLC’s Vision Zero page.
+For more information about the TLC’s Vision Zero initiatives, please visit.
+TLC’s Vision Zero page.

 Alternative Technology Systems Pilot (May 2016 – May 2017):

 The Alternative Technology Pilot (ATP) authorized companies to install innovative technology in yellow taxis, such as digital taximeters.
 This allowed the TLC to test whether the technology could a) improve rider and driver experience; and b) reduce costs for vehicle owners.